Bengt Lundvall: Military career

 Lundvall graduated from the Royal Swedish Naval Academy in 1938.
 He was commissioned as a naval officer in the Swedish Navy the same year with the rank of acting sub-lieutenant (fänrik), after which he was promoted to sub-lieutenant (löjtnant) in 1940.
 He trained for submarine duty and did submarine service during the World War II's neutrality guard and a few years after the end of the war.
 He also specialized in connection, radio, radar and combat control.
 He completed the Royal Swedish Naval Staff College general course and staff course from 1944 to 1946.
 He also passed the signal officer course at the Submarine School.
 Lundvall was promoted to lieutenant in 1946 and attended the Royal Navy's signal and radar school from 1946 to 1947.
 He was captain and division commander of submarines and was promoted to lieutenant commander in 1954 and to commander in 1957.
 Lundwall was captain of the minelayer HSwMS Älvsnabben in 1957 and 1958 during which the ship transported expeditions to the Swedish station Kinnvika on Svalbard during the International Polar Year.
 Lundvall was military expert in the Airport Committee in 1956 and the 1960 and the 1962 Defense Committee.
-He was also an naval contributor to the Svenska Dagbladet from 1957 to 1964.
+He was also a naval contributor to the Svenska Dagbladet from 1957 to 1964.